-If your child's attendance at school remains unsatisfactory the Department with you to address the issues which are preventing your child's full participation at school.
+School and Department staff remain committed to working in partnership with you to address the issues which are preventing your child's full participation at school.
 In circumstances where a breach of compulsory schooling orders occurs further action may be taken against a parent in the Local Court.
 The result of court action can be the imposition of a community service order or a fine.